Trollhunters: Rise of the Titans

 Trollhunters: Rise of the Titans is a 2021 American animated science fantasy action film directed by Johane Matte, Francisco Ruiz Velasco, and Andrew Schmidt, and written by Guillermo del Toro, Marc Guggenheim and Dan and Kevin Hageman (who also produced the film).
 It is the finale of the Tales of Arcadia franchise by Guillermo del Toro, which features the television series Trollhunters, 3Below and Wizards.
 A year after the events of Wizards, the Guardians of Arcadia reunite for the final time as they battle the nefarious Arcane Order, who have reawakened the primordial Titans.

-The film was released on Netflix on July 21, 2021.
-While critical reception was positive, fan reception was mixed.
+The film was released on Netflix on July 21, 2021, with positive critical reception.

 Plot

-Following the events of Wizards, master wizard Hisirdoux "Douxie" Casperan and former Arcane Order member Nari lure their pursuers Belloc and Skrael onto a moving subway train in Metro City where they launch a surprise attack with former Trollhunter Jim Lake Jr. and his girlfriend Claire Nunez.
-Jim is wounded during the fight while his best friend Toby Domzaski accidentally snaps the train's brakes, causing the train to be unable to stop, and complicating things for Prince Krel Taron, Steve Palchuck and Stuart as they are tasked to use 'trifurcate radiation' to negate the wizards' magic.
+A year after their battle with the Arcane Order, (Note: As depicted in the Wizards episode Our Final Act (2020)) master wizard Hisirdoux "Douxie" Casperan and former Arcane Order member Nari lure their pursuers Belloc and Skrael onto a moving subway train, where they launch a surprise attack with former Trollhunter Jim Lake Jr. and his girlfriend Claire Nunez.
+Jim is wounded during the fight while his best friend Toby Domzaski accidentally snaps the train's brakes, causing the train to be unable to stop.
 The subway then breaks out of the station and almost collides into a shop in the city's square, narrowly avoiding the crowd.
-Then, Belloc and Skreal start a fire, with innocent civilians at risk.
+Then, Belloc and Skreal start a fire, with civilians at risk.
 They threaten the lives of the bystanders unless Nari comes with them.
-Douxie has a genius idea, and swaps his mind with Nari's.
-It ultimately ends in the Arcane Order capturing Nari, unaware that Douxie swapped minds with her prior to her capture, the group being detained by the police before they escape.
+Douxie swaps bodies with Nari before she is captured by the Arcane Order.

 Jim recovers in a newly rebuilt Camelot while learning his mother Barbara is engaged to his former teacher and principal, the changeling Strickler.
-The group are then joined by Queen Aja Tarron and matured Eli Pepperjack, Steven unknowingly made himself pregnant when he kissed Aja for the seventh time.
-Blinky Galadrigal relays what he learned to reveal the Order's plan to awakening the Titans and have them converge at Arcadia Oaks, the center of the universe, to unite and recreate the world by destroying the current one.
-At that time, the Order discovers Douxie's spell and reverts the two back to their normal bodies, but not before Nari alerts Jim, "Trollhunter make the ninth configuration, Krohnisfere will make right".
-The heroes enter the Round Table and discover that the Arcane Order is already preparing a ritual to break the Genesis Seals.
-The heroes fail to prevent the ritual from carried out with each member of the order piloting their respective titan.
+The group are then joined by Queen Aja Tarron and Eli Pepperjack.
+Blinky Galadrigal relays what he learned to reveal the Order's plan to awakening the Titans and have them converge at Arcadia Oaks, the center of the universe, to destroy and recreate the world.
+The Order discovers Douxie's spell and reverts Douxie and Nari to their normal bodies, but not before Nari alerts Jim, "Trollhunter make the ninth configuration, Krohnisfere will make right".
+The heroes discover that the Arcane Order is already preparing a ritual to break the Genesis Seals, and fail to prevent the ritual from being completed.